Tancrède (tragedy)

-Action
+Plot

 The character names Tancrède and Aménaïde are taken from Torquato Tasso's Jerusalem Delivered, but the plot does not owe anything to this work.
-The action takes place in the year 1005 in Norman-ruled Syracuse at the time Sicily was throwing off the rule of the Saracens.
+The action takes place in the year 1105 in Norman-ruled Syracuse at the time Sicily was throwing off the rule of the Saracens.
 Aménaïde, daughter of Argire, is betrothed to Orbassan.
-However she loves Tancrède, who has gone onto hiding after being placed under Imperial ban at the initiative of Orbassan.
+However she loves Tancrède, who has gone into hiding after being placed under Imperial ban at the initiative of Orbassan.
 A letter from Aménaïde to Tancrède is intercepted and falsely said to be intended for the Saracen Solamir; she is then held prisoner until she can be tried.
 Tancrède, thinking he has been deceived by Aménaïde, seeks death in an attack on Solamir, whom he kills.
 As Tancrède too dies, Aménaïde declares her innocence and her love before escaping her father and dying of a broken heart next to Tancrède's body.

 Composition

 In 1759 there was a change in the practices of the Comédie-Française which Voltaire had long advocated - the removal of rows of spectators from the stage.
 This meant that for the first time the full width of the stage could be used; a grander spectacle could be presented, with more action in each scene.
 This change prompted Voltaire to write a drama that would take full advantage of these new performance conditions, creating an elaborate visual spectacle.
 Together with his emphasis on action rather than intense exploration of character, the play produced a somewhat operatic effect.
 Voltaire began work on the play in 1759 and claimed to have written it in just four weeks.

 Tancrède was a departure from some of the other norms of French tragedy established by Racine.
 Until 1760 all of Voltaire's tragedies had been written in rhyming Alexandrine couplets, the normal form of dramatic poetry in the French theatre of the time.
 Tancrède however was written in 'vers croisés' which gave the language a somewhat more natural and less declamatory quality.
 Voltaire also concentrated on filling the action with pathos, tenderness and chivalric sentiment.
 When Jean-François Marmontel visited Ferney before the manuscript was sent to the actors in Paris, Voltaire gave him a copy to read.
 When he returned it Voltaire said to him 'your tears tell me eloquently what I most desired to know.'
 As well as for its moving action, the play was noted for some particular instances of realism unusual at the time.
-For example after being arrested Aménaïde appeared on stage in fetters, and Tancrède actually threw down a gauntlet when he challenged Orbassan to combat.
+For example, after being arrested Aménaïde appeared on stage in fetters, and Tancrède actually threw down a gauntlet when he challenged Orbassan to combat.